trpc-group/trpc-cpp/docs/en/overview.md

 - Ecologically rich

-At present, most of Tencent's internal communication protocols and service management systems have supported by plug-in, and also support mainstream ecosystems(such as: redis/etcd/promethues/opentelemetry, etc.), the business choose to use what you need.
+At present, most of Tencent's internal communication protocols and service management systems have supported by plug-in, and also support ecosystems(such as: redis/etcd/promethues/opentelemetry, etc.), the business choose to use what you need.

 ## How to use tRPC-Cpp

 Before you get started, you should have basic theoretical knowledge, including but not limited to:
 - [RPC Concepts](https://cloud.tencent.com/developer/article/1343888), calling remote service interfaces is like calling local functions and can make it easier for you to create distributed applications.

-- [tRPC Terminology](todo) Introduction, as it is important to understand the core concepts in tRPC design in advance, especially the meaning of Service Name and Proto Name, and their interrelationship.
+- [tRPC Terminology](https://github.com/trpc-group/trpc/blob/main/docs/en/terminology.md) Introduction, as it is important to understand the core concepts in tRPC design in advance, especially the meaning of Service Name and Proto Name, and their interrelationship.

 - [proto3 knowledge](https://developers.google.com/protocol-buffers/docs/proto3), a cross-language protocol describing the service interface, is simple, convenient, and universal.